Meet the minds

 Our team

-Founder
+• Founder

-Tracy Dawson is a wildlife rehabilitator, educator, and lifelong advocate for animals—especially the ones most people overlook.
+Tracy is a wildlife rehabilitator, educator, and lifelong advocate for animals—especially the ones most people overlook.
 With over 15 years of experience working in wildlife centers across Ohio, Florida, and California, Tracy has helped care for thousands of injured animals and led public education efforts to shift how people see the wild world around them.

 She holds a Bachelor’s in Zoology, a degree in Veterinary Technology, and an MBA, combining hands-on expertise with a strategic approach to conservation education.
 Most recently, she helped launch a wildlife rehabilitation center in Southern California before hitting the road to visit nature centers and conservation projects across North America.